archana-chauhan/sample-app-kotlin/README.md

   For Regular articles, showing image from items/thumbnail. <br/>

-Alert: Image path is showing blank image from API response.
+Image path is showing blank image from API response.
 I added logs in FeedAdapter.kt file for better understanding. <br/><br/>

 Attaching the screenshots.
 One is using placeholder image and other one is using image path.
 <br/>